 Bone marrow biopsy to determine marrow iron stores was a standard means of diagnosis in the past but now is rarely necessary to diagnose iron deficiency anemia.

 Treatment involves resolving the patient’s iron deficiency, as well as addressing the underlying etiology (e.g., ulcer, malignancy, menorrhagia, dietary deficiency, iron malabsorption).
 A careful dietary and menstrual history, hemoccult evaluation, endoscopy, or appropriate imaging may reveal the cause.
-Caution is essential, however, as some patients may have more than 1 cause of iron deficiency, such as malabsorption and occult malignancy.
+Caution is essential, however, as some patients may have more than one cause of iron deficiency, such as malabsorption and occult malignancy.

 Nonenteric-coated oral iron supplements are the first line of therapy.
 Ferrous sulfate is most commonly used and has the greatest bioavailability, but it may also lead to more stomach upset than the gluconate or fumarate forms.
 Enteric-coated tablets are often poorly absorbed, as they can pass intact through the duodenum (the site of highest iron absorption).
 Typical adult dosage is 325 mg of ferrous sulfate taken up to 3 times daily.

 Dairy products should be avoided because they interfere with the absorption of oral iron (see Nutritional Considerations below).
 Medications that alter gastric pH can also decrease iron absorption.
-These include antacids, proton pump inhibitors and H2 blockers.
+These include antacids, proton pump inhibitors, and H2 blockers.
 Supplements should be taken on an empty stomach, if tolerated, and at least 2 hours before, or 4 hours after, these classes of medications.

 Simultaneous intake of ascorbic acid increases absorption of iron.
 For example, a glass of orange juice contains sufficient vitamin C to significantly increase iron absorption from foods.